directus/directus/docs/guides/presets.md

-# Presets & Bookmarks
+# Collection Presets

-> Presets define the default state of Collection Detail
+> Presets store the exact state of a [collection detail](#) page.
+These can be used to set layout defaults for a user, or to define bookmarks that can be used to recall windows into specific datasets.

 ## Creating a Preset